-Here are some examples of how our students open their hearts to help others in our Lower, Middle and High Schools.
+Here are some examples of how our students open their hearts to help others.

 In High School we continue the emphasis on the importance of community service and the personal gratification that comes from assisting others.
 Students have a graduation requirement of a minimum of 100 hours of community service.
 NBPS also supports the International Baccalaureate Creativity, Action and Service Program, where students have to dedicate 150 hours of officially documented student-initiated activities.